Starmer says allies must ‘get this right’ ahead of crunch Ukraine talks

 In exchange for these demands, the Russian president would reportedly withdraw his forces from other areas of Ukraine and accept the Nato-like guarantee designed to prevent him launching further incursions.

-Ahead of their Oval Office encounter, the allies are likely to be mindful of the previous occasion Mr Zelensky visited Mr Trump in the White House.
+Ahead of their Washington encounter, the allies are likely to be mindful of the previous occasion Mr Zelensky visited Mr Trump in the White House.

 February’s public spat, which saw US vice-president JD Vance accuse Mr Zelensky of not being thankful enough to the US, resulted in American aid to Ukraine being temporarily halted.

-Mr Trump will again host Mr Zelensky in the Oval Office before a separate meeting with the European leaders.
+Mr Trump will again host Mr Zelensky in the Oval Office before a separate meeting with the European leaders in the White House’s East Room.

 Russia continued to carry out “demonstrative and cynical” strikes ahead of the meeting, the Ukrainian leader said.